211115-jwa/P2-StockYourself-Fronend-Amplifier/README.md

-# Project 2 StockYourself Backend -- Team Amplifier
+# Project 2 StockYourself Frontend -- Team Amplifier

 The goal of this project is to use the Agile project management philosophy, Scrum methodology.
 By working in a small team we were able to practice git workflows utilizing the following frameworks: PostgreSQL, Spring Boot, Angular, Spring testing, and Selenium.